 - The target country is an attractive market for entry because it is one of the largest eCommerce markets in the world. eCommerce is expected to increase its total retail market share by 14% by 2024.

 - Implementing in the new market the same free delivery offer and parcel delivery price currently being offered in existing markets will give our client an advantage over competitors.

 - Competitors offer up to 365 days for returns vs the client’s 14-day return window.
-And difficulty in returning an item is a top reason why shoppers cancel their orders.
+And the difficulty in returning an item is a top reason shoppers cancel their orders.
 This is an area where our client really needs to play their cards right.

 - The preferred online payment methods of consumers in the target market are online banking, card, and invoice.

 - All the trusted sports store brands have a membership program.
 It would be wise for our client to give having a loyalty program careful consideration.

 - High sustainability is an important message in the websites of international brands for this target market.
 It makes sense for our client to move in the same direction.